-Personal absences due to vacations/trips are unexcused; however, the student will be allowed to make up his/her work.
-The absence should be prearranged with the school school teachers.
+Personal absences due to vacations/trips are unexcused; however, the student will be allowed to make up his/her work if the appropriate form, located in the front office, granting permission to miss his/her class has been completed and approved prior to the absence.
+The absence should be prearranged with the school administrator and the form should be signed by all teachers.